smithlabcode/smurfseq_scripts/README.md

    is reported, along with summary stats on the sizes of fragments identified by the mapper.

-## Python
+## Dependencies

-All Python scripts here are in Python3.
-The following non-standard libraries are used: pysam and numpy.
+-- Python: All Python scripts here are in Python3 (we used 3.6.8).
+The

-## R
+    following non-standard libraries are used: pysam (we used 0.15.0) and numpy (we used 1.15.0).

-2. DNAcopy (R)
+-- R: The R script `cnvAnalysis.R` uses the `DNAcopy` library.

-## Software tools
+-- Software tools: For the simulations/valuations we require

-1. BWA
+    `bedtools` (we used v2.26.0).
+We also require the `deadzones` program from `http://github.com/smithlabcode/utils` but this could
-2. bedtools
+    be substituted for any means of excluding unmappable regions.
-2. samtools (1.9)
+    In our CNV analysis, we used `bwa` (version...).

 ## SMURF-seq Scripts
 1. Map the reads: